Post

 2

-After building, run a disposable container to verify it works properly.
+After the build completes, run a disposable container to verify everything works.

 For Podman, run: